s-goldman/Dusty-Evolved-Star-Kit/README.md

 Command line Use
 ----------------------

-To download use git clone `https://github.com/s-goldman/Dusty-Evolved-Star-Kit.git`
+To download on the main Git page or use the command `git clone https://github.com/s-goldman/Dusty-Evolved-Star-Kit.git`

-All of the important script files can be found in the `desk` subdirectory.
+All of the important script files (.py files) can be found in the `desk` subdirectory.

-Just add the csv data files you want to fit to the *put_target_data_here* directory, select your options (shown above) within the config.py script, and then `run python sed_fitting.py`.
+Just add your csv data files you want to fit to the *put_target_data_here* directory, select your options (shown above) within the config.py script, and then use the command `python sed_fitting.py`.

 <img src="docs/example.png"  width="400" height="500">